 Tom: Welcome to iDriveSoCal, the podcast all about mobility from the automotive capital of the United States, southern California.
 Tom Smith here and I am excited to be joined by Mark Gillies.

 Am I getting the name right?

-Tom Smith: Fantastic.
-The topic that we’re talking about here is the history of the Volkswagen Beetle, the iconic, the legendary, the special place in everybody’s heart whether slug bug, beetle bug, what have you.
+Tom: Fantastic.
+The topic that we’re talking about here is the history of the Volkswagen Beetle, the iconic, the legendary, the special place in everybody’s heart whether slug bug, Beetle bug, what have you.

 Mark, thanks for joining me.
 I know you got a very busy schedule.
 We’re on the LA Auto Show floor and it’s being set up right now, so we’re literally in Volkswagen’s inner sanctum thing of their booth and there’s construction all around us getting ready for the LA Auto Show.
 It’s an exciting place to be right now.

-By the way, I like to bring you behind the scenes with all things media as it pertains to mobility as well automotive, and tomorrow for the press Volkswagen is putting on a breakfast with the Beetle.
+By the way, I like to bring you behind the scenes with all things media as it pertains to mobility as well automotive, and tomorrow for the press Volkswagen is putting on breakfast with the Beetle.